ga-curriculum/lab-designing-and-building-a-data-pipeline-using-apache-airflow/exercise/README.md

         *   **Check for duplicates:** Make sure there are no duplicate rows based on a primary key.

 *   **Use XComs for Inter-Task Communication:**
-    *   Use XComs (cross-communication) to pass data between tasks instead of writing to intermediate files.
+    *   Use XComs (cross-communication) to pass more complex data between tasks instead of writing to intermediate files.
+You already have some examples in the code.

 *   **Explore Different Operators:**
     *   Experiment with other Airflow operators like `BashOperator` (to run shell commands), `EmailOperator` (to send notifications), or operators for interacting with cloud services (e.g., `S3Hook`, `BigQueryHook`).